Barbara Buckley: Personal life

 Buckley received a Bachelor of Arts (B.A.) degree from the University of Nevada, Las Vegas in 1986 and a Juris Doctor (J.D.) degree from the University of Arizona in 1989.

 Buckley is married to Chan Kendrick and together they have two children named Aiden and Ford.

+Legislative biographies on Buckley note some of her interests/hobbies as family, reading, hiking, and traveling.